scipopt/gcg/doc/resources/devs/detection/detectors/detectors.md

 # Detectors {#detectors}

-> **Important: The documentation here is fully based on the refactoring branch as of commit 6237731b.**  \n
-> Thus, links to source files might not work, since the documentation branch branches from the master.

 Here you find a list of all detectors available in GCG.
 Each of those fulfills at least one function out of
 * **propagating** (**assigning** variables/constraints to a block or the master)